pivoshenko/catppuccin-startpage/README.md

 #### As New Tab

-You can use different Add-ons/Extensions for it
+You can use different add-ons/extensions for it

 - If you use Firefox: [Custom New Tab Page](https://addons.mozilla.org/en-US/firefox/addon/custom-new-tab-page/?src=search) and make sure you enable "Force links to open in the top frame (experimental)" in the extension's preferences page

-- If you use Chromium (Brave, Chrome): [Custom New Tab URL](https://chrome.google.com/webstore/detail/custom-new-tab-url/mmjbdbjnoablegbkcklggeknkfcjkjia)
+- If you use Chromium (Brave / Chrome): [Custom New Tab URL](https://chrome.google.com/webstore/detail/custom-new-tab-url/mmjbdbjnoablegbkcklggeknkfcjkjia)

-### Available banners
+### 🖼️ Available banners

 | cbg-2                                           | cbg-3                                           | cbg-4                                           | cbg-5                                           |
 | ----------------------------------------------- | ----------------------------------------------- | ----------------------------------------------- | ----------------------------------------------- |